Frosthaven/multilauncher/README.md

 `kill_these_after` is an array of program names as they appear in the task manager.
 These will be killed when the watched process exits (example: You've closed the game).

 *In the example above, we are launching both Path of Exile and a trade macro program.
-When "PathOfExile_x64" is no longer running, we kill the programs "Awakened-PoE-Trade-2.10.1" and "Awakened PoE Trade" - two processes spawned by the trade macro when run.*
+When "PathOfExile_x64" is no longer running, we kill the process named "Awakened PoE Trade".*

 # Adding CMD Scripts (Advanced)
 There are two json config points for running cmd scripts: